metagenomics/metagenomics-tk/docs/developer_guidelines.md

 1. Process names should start `p`

-2. Processes should contain as input and output the sample id and/or the bin, contig id.
+2. The input and output of processes should contain a sample and/or bin and contig id.

 ## Other